 A second encounter

-Next day early morning as we entered the national park after sucking in freshly plucked Mango from a tree outside.
+The next day early morning as we entered the national park after sucking in freshly plucked Mango from a tree outside.
 We decided to look at the rest of the jungle, especially the birds.
-This time, we stopped to see the herd of deer play, to admire the ever lost sambar deer and to hear the calls of birds.
+This time, we stopped to see the herd of deer play, admire the ever-lost sambar deer, and hear the calls of birds.
 Birds obliged us well for the next one hour – but I will tell you that story another day.

-As soon as we reached a crossroad – we saw 5-6 tourist jeeps lined up with all their cameras pointing towards one direction.
+As soon as we reached a crossroad – we saw 5-6 tourist jeeps lined up with all their cameras pointing in one direction.
 We joined them to see the mother taking a walk with her two cubs – the daughter we met last evening and a son of the same age.

 Our guides tell us that the son is a bit shy and usually keeps away from the human species.
 Mother and daughter are more used to humans and do not alter their paths for the jeeps lined up to see them.
-Sometimes I feel they understand the National Park tourism economy and their role in it.
-They play around and make appearances so that all those dependent on their appearing have their kitchens running.
-Yes, the famed mother tigress and her daughter boldly passed between the jeeps while the son took a longer route to avoid jeeps.
+Sometimes I feel they understand the National Park tourism economy and its role in it.
+They play around and make appearances so that all those dependent on their appearance have their kitchens running.
+Yes, the famed mother tigress and her daughter boldly passed between the jeeps while the son took a longer route to avoid the jeeps.

 The three of them kept walking and we kept chasing them, meeting them at various crossroads.
 We followed them till they decided to go across the Pench River and sit on the stones.
 I am sure they were also feeling the absence of water in the river as they negotiated various rocks.
 Once they were settled on the rocks, it was time to say goodbye to them.

 Most of us were silent after these generous and overwhelming sightings.

 These would remain my most memorable Tiger Safaris for a long time to come.
-Watching the Queen Tigress from Pench as the best moments of the jungle safaris.
+Watching the Queen Tigress from Pench was the best moment of the jungle safari.

 Watch Videos of Collarwali Tigress